Derived $\ell$-adic zeta functions: -categories and -Theory

 \begin{defn} Let $\mc{C}$ be an $SW$-category.
 Let $w \widetilde{S}_n \mc{C}$ denote the subcategory of weak equivalence of $\widetilde{S}_n \mc{C}$ and let $N_\bullet w\widetilde{S}_n \mc{C}$ denote the nerve of that category.
 The topological space $K^t(\mc{C})$ is defined by

 where $|-|$ denotes the geometric realization of a bisimplicial set.
-The spectrum $K(\mc{C})$ is defined by taking a (functorial) fibrant-cofibrant replacement in the category of spectra of the spectrum whose $m$-th space is
+The spectrum $K(\mc{C})$ is defined by taking a (functorial) fibrant-cofibrant replacement in the stable model category of symmetric spectra of the spectrum whose $m$-th space is

 \end{defn}